nully0x/form-email-api/README.md

-# express-ts-stater
+# email-api
-This is starter template for express using typescript
+This is an email-api service for sending email notification for frontend forms